yellagowthami01/MadTucker/README.md

 4. Go to Project folder
 5. run live-server

-It will create server environment to test the code.
+It will create server environment to test the project.